Watch Just How Close The Shelby GT500 And 911 GT3 RS Are On Track

 Eventually, the 911 GT3 RS crossed the finish line in 1 minute and 55.57 seconds, making it only 0.15 seconds faster than the Shelby GT500.
 As per Jason Cammisa’s review of the side-by-side comparison, the Porsche was in front of the Shelby for only two turns of the lap and fewer than 16 seconds.

 Moral of the story?
 This video goes to show that sometimes it’s wrong to assume the more expensive car can win a track duel without breaking a sweat against a vehicle positioned in an entirely different price bracket.
-Yes, the GT500 won, but there was very little between them.
+Yes, the 911 won, but there was very little between them.
 Of course, a single track comparison doesn't tell the whole story, but you have to admit the Shelby is one mighty beast as it managed to keep up the pace with a player from a whole different league.